CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 We will investigate and contact the application's owner over the violation if needed.

-## Does Clever Cloud support SSL (HTTPS)?
+## Does Clever Cloud support TLS/SSL (HTTPS)?

 Absolutely!
-For now, it's not automatic.
-Contact us at <support@clever-cloud.com>, we will enable it for you.
-Custom SSL certificates will be available directly in Clever Cloud very soon.
+For testing purposes, `cleverapps.io` domains support TLS out of the box.
+For custom SSL certificates, you can either order one from us or use an existing one.
+Have a look at [installing SSL certificates](/doc/tools/ssl-certificates/), and feel free to contact us at <contact@clever-cloud.com> if you have questions.

 ## I'd like to map my app to http://mydomain.com.